 I went back to the social media reference to find out more.
 It turns out that a whole range of things could be written on slingshots.
 You could write the name of your general, or of a god.
 Or you could add something that would help your missile find its target: ‘Strike!’ or ‘Don’t miss!’
 But other messages were far more jokey.
 One translates as ‘Here’s a sugar-plum for you!’

 Coarse, indeed.
 But perhaps not unique to the ancient world.
 Bomb messages were used during the first Gulf War.
-My former Open University colleague Emma Bridges, whose current research project is on ancient military wives and is a former military wife herself, has seen pictures of bombs to be dropped by fighter jets during the second Gulf War carrying graffiti saying things like ‘Don’t bother using lube’.
+My former Open University colleague Emma Bridges, now at the Institute of Classical Studies, whose current research project is on ancient military wives and is a former military wife herself, has seen pictures of bombs to be dropped by fighter jets during the second Gulf War carrying graffiti saying things like ‘Don’t bother using lube’.
 In Canada, Revd McCaul was known for ‘his skill at finding apt quotations from the Greek and Roman classics’.
 However, I suspect none of these quotations would have been taken from the world of the slingshot!